DavidHe1127/Mr.He_HandBook/DevOps/Docker/networking.md

 ### DNS

 - By default, containers on default `bridge` network has a copy of `/etc/resolv.conf` from host.
-- Containers using `user-defined` network (aka custom network) including bridge, overlay and MACVLAN use Docker's embedded DNS server addressed at `127.0.0.11`.
-So that running containers with `--name` can be resolved.
-This DNS server provides name resolution to all of the containers on the custom network.
+To enable comms through their names, it either requires an external DNS or using links (legacy).
+- With user-defined network, Docker will use embedded DNS server addressed at `127.0.0.11`.
+The Docker engine itself now has the ability to provide name resolution to all of the containers - comms through name becomes unprecedentedly simple.
+DNS server is always at `127.0.0.11`.
+Docker DNS server is also capable of handling external requests.
+It hands off external requests to the name server used by the Docker host.
-- If containers cannot reach any of the IP addresses you specify - i.e --dns xxx.xxx.xx.xx then it will use Google's public DNS server `8.8.8.8`.
+- If containers cannot reach any of the IP addresses you specify for resolution - i.e --dns xxx.xxx.xx.xx then it will use Google's public DNS server `8.8.8.8`.

 ### DNS resolution process